EduardoPicolo/goledger-challenge-web/README.md

    `cd goledger-challenge-web/goledger-challenge`

 3. Install project dependencies:
-   `npm install` ou `yarn`
+   `npm install` or `yarn`

 4. Run:
-   `npm run dev` ou `yarn dev`
+   `npm run dev` or `yarn dev`

 ### Application

-- The app was built with Next.js because its a easy to work with framework, as exemple, every file in the pages directory is automatically converted to a route and its also easy to deploy.
+- The app was built with Next.js because its a easy-to-work-with framework.
+As an exemple, every file in the pages directory is automatically converted to a route and its also easy to deploy.
 Next.js also comes with Serve Side Rendering (SRR) by default;
-- The request are made with SWR, a library for smart data fetching, and custom hooks to handle loading states and erros.
+- The requests are made with SWR, a library for smart data fetching, and custom hooks to handle loading states and errors.

 ### Demo